Agent Overview

 Voice

-import { OpenAIVoiceProvider, ElevenLabsVoiceProvider } from "@voltagent/voice";
+import { OpenAIVoiceProvider } from "@voltagent/voice";

-const openaiVoice = new OpenAIVoiceProvider({
+const voice = new OpenAIVoiceProvider({

 apiKey: process.env.OPENAI_API_KEY,

-ttsModel: "tts-1", // Text-to-Speech model
+ttsModel: "tts-1",

 });